rlegorreta/bup-service/README.md

 ### bupDB version

-Because for future versions we want to use AI LLM queries, que prefer to use the newest NEO4j version (i.e. 5.X) so we create another image from `iam-service` Neo4j database and therefor keep the upgrades separate.
+For Gen AI we also can use AI LLM queries, que prefer to use the newest NEO4j version (i.e. 5.X) so we create another image from `iam-service` Neo4j database and therefor keep the upgrades separate.